DavidLacroix/french-indian-marriage-india/README.md

 Any lawyer office can verify and apply a stamp on a document.
 It is fast and easy.
 It shouldn't be pricy.

 #### Attestation/Authentication
 Once notarized, the document can be certified by the court.
-You can find the list of offices that offer authentication in the link above.
+Find the list of offices that offer authentication in the link above.
 As usual you will need (at least...):
 * ID proof photocopies (visa copy if applies)
 * Notarized original copy of the birth certificate
 * 2 photocopies of the birth certificate